 (1) Interest arising in a Contracting State and paid to a resident of the other Contracting State shall be taxable only in that other State.

-(2) The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from Government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures.
-However, the term "interest" shall not include income referred to in Article 10.
+(2) The term "interest" as used in this Article means income from debt-claims of every kind, whether or not secured by mortgage and whether or not carrying a right to participate in the debtor's profits, and in particular, income from government securities and income from bonds or debentures, including premiums and prizes attaching to such securities, bonds or debentures.
 Penalty charges for late payment shall not be regarded as interest for the purpose of this Article.

 (3) The provisions of paragraph (1) shall not apply if the beneficial owner of the interest, being a resident of a Contracting State, carries on business in the other Contracting State in which the interest arises through a permanent establishment situated therein, and the debt? claim in respect of which the interest is paid is effectively connected with such permanent establishment.
 In such case the provisions of Article 7 shall apply.

 (4) Interest shall be deemed to arise in a Contracting State when the payer is a resident of that State.
 Where, however, the person paying the interest, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment, in connection with which the indebtedness on which the interest is paid was incurred, and such interest is borne by such permanent establishment, then such interest shall be deemed to arise in the Contracting State in which the permanent establishment is situated.